BeneCollyridam/vue-component-library-boilerplate/docs/components.md

 </style>
 ```

-Details on vue-loader configuration can be found in the [vue-loader docs](https://vue-loader.vuejs.org/guide/css-modules.html#usage) on css modules.
+For more details on the vue-loader configuration for css modules, see the [vue-loader docs](https://vue-loader.vuejs.org/guide/css-modules.html#usage).

 ## Pre-configured components

-This project comes with
+This project comes with pre-configured components in the `src/components` folder to speed up development time.
+A list of each component can be found below:

+**TODO: add components list...**